LaunchPadLab/fuel/README.md

 Usage
 --------------------

 You will probably want the blog posts to render within an existing layout of your application.
-In config/fuel.rb, uncomment the following line and change "application" to the name of the appropriate layout:
+By default, it will render within "application" layout.
+You can change this in config/initializers/fuel.rb:

 ```ruby
 config.layout = "application"